 TRANSFORM YOUR LOOP INTO AN INTRO SECTION

 So you have a nice 16 or 32 bar loop.
 Moreover, you’ve got a nice mix of instruments blended together.
 You’ve even got some automation written in and a little processing done.
 In essence, what sits in front of you is an aesthetic, self-contained whole.
 Nevertheless, this is not yet a song.
 If you have the time to arrange a full progressive piece then by all means, do so.
 However, this article is for help with making related sections and transitions quickly.
-Often times, you need to get the track done and there is simply not enough time to craft each section from scratch.
+Often, you need to get the track done, and there is just not enough time to craft each section from scratch.
 I arranged some synths over a loop from the SoundBridge Sample Pack.
 Maybe yours looks something like mine…

 IF YOU NEED AN INTRO LIKE THIS…

 1) Firstly, Take your loop and divide it in half.
-Select the first half of it and drag it neatly before the entire loop so you have a sequence of half the original duration leading up to it.
+Select the first half of it and drag it neatly before the entire loop, so you have a sequence of half the original duration leading up to it.
 Then, duplicate the selection.
 It should look something like this.

 2) After that, delete any instruments you don’t want to work within the intro, perhaps the harmonic layers and melody.